-On Saturday, August 6, 14 of our vendors paired with 14 local star chefs.
-The chefs created unique recipes for our Market attendees to sample.
-Here they are for you to try in your own kitchen.
+On Saturday, August 5, 14 of our vendors will pair with 14 local star chefs.
+The chefs will create unique recipes for our Market attendees to sample.
+Here are some recipes from last year for you to try in your own kitchen.
 Local tomatoes are the best!
-Thank you to everyone that supported our 2016 Tomato Festival!
+Thank you to everyone that supported our 2016 Tomato Festival, and those supporting the 2017 Tomato Festival this year!

 Charred Tomato & Crab Salsa , Local Sweet Corn, Shaved Red Onion, Celery Leaves and Old Bay Tortilla Chip